 The Shrine, by John William Waterhouse

 The Amazon best-selling fragrance list this Christmas includes Light Blue by Dolce & Gabbana, Euphoria, Eternity, Lovely, Our Moment, Paris Hilton, and Vera Wang Princess.
 The list is long and changes by the hour, as fickle as you please.
-I use to put on Muguet de Bois and Oscar de la Renta before I developed chemical allergies.
+I use to put on subtle Muguet de Bois and timeless Oscar de la Renta before I developed chemical allergies.

 Your Signature Fragrance

 I love fragrances.
 Of course, it is a matter of what smells good to you, but I relish the smell of spring after a rain shower.
 Bread baking.
 Horses and leather.
 Lily of the Valley.
 A clean, warm baby after a nap.
 Fresh cut herbs.
 There are many I could name, and I am sure you have your favorites.